Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 Of course, non are exclusive, it can be a combo too.

+so write down what helps like next to ott and adding more flatness accorss the specturm with MB too, high BPM also helps cuz u get the perc andor bass andor supersaw like very rapdily hitting so the specturm may seem even more flatter and it wont give in you know.
+But again, it helps but u need the roots to be able to do it cuz thos eharmonics sticking out, u cant do shit about it and u shouldnt do shit about but understand no hamronics sticking out cuz of see below where to put this article also???

+same with mastering, it helps too but again u need the roots.

 S7AGE - Zekk => percussive flat example, any other examples (for the others below too) Mo falk => heavy bass flat
 ????
 Maybe that teminite song? => supersaw flat